iperfectfurius/iperfectfurius/readme.md

 ## Main Skills
-- 👨‍💻 Focused on the plattform .NET since 2022
+- 👨‍💻 Focused on the platform .NET since 2022
 - Decision-making and problem solving skills
 - Strong creativity and agility, regardless of the technology involved.
 - Self-taught.